 Centeno-Jerviss was inspired by his supervisors and peers while working as a registered behavior technician to earn his degree in applied behavior analysis (ABA).

 “The way they conducted themselves inspired me to further pursue the field,” said Centeno-Jerviss.
 “I had already found the field of applied behavior analysis when I started my master's program, accidentally, in fact!
-I had always wanted to help people and found a job posting for an registered behavior technician.
+I had always wanted to help people and found a job posting for a registered behavior technician.
 Sarah, one of my supervisors, took a chance on me and hired me with no experience!”

 The master’s in applied behavior analysis at USF is an online program.
 Centeno-Jerviss says that being an online student gave him the advantage of working at his own pace and the flexibility to obtain his fieldwork hours and work full time.